roadrunner-server/roadrunner/README.md

 RoadRunner is an open source (MIT licensed), high-performance PSR-7 PHP application server, load balancer and process manager.
 It supports running as a service with the ability to extend its functionality on a per-project basis.

-RoadRunner is an open source (MIT licensed), high-performance PSR-7 PHP application server, load balancer and process manager.
-It supports running as a service with the ability to extend its functionality on a per-project basis.

 Table of Contents
 -----------------
 * Introduction